-- Most on-site reviews will be conducted in one day.
-However, large multi-campus institutions may be scheduled for a longer visit. - A two member team will conduct most on-site reviews.
+- Most on-site reviews will be conducted within a two day timeframe.
+However, large or multi-campus institutions may be scheduled for a longer visit. - A two or three-member team will conduct most on-site reviews.

-All arrangements for the on-site review should be made prior to the time the entrance interview is held
+All arrangements for the on-site review should be made prior to the time the entrance interview is held.

 The team headquarters should be a room that is available to the On-Site Team during the entire on-site review.
-The room should contain tables and chairs to accommodate the entire team, documentations materials, computer with Internet access, and a phone.
+The room should contain tables and chairs to accommodate the entire team.